 Why we run it:

 To provide young people with the opportunity to develop practical skills, increase their co-operation and team work to develop a positive work ethic and to make a difference to the local community or environment.
-This project brings different sectors of the community together and through young people regularly being seen helping at local events or improving the surroundings and countryside, some of the negative stereotypes that exist about young people are challenged and dispelled.
-Young People gain a real sense of pride and achievement in the tasks they carry out and this increases their confidence and self-worth.
+This project brings different sectors of the community together and through young people regularly helping at local events, improving the surroundings and countryside and representing the charity in a positive way, some of the negative stereotypes that exist about young people are challenged and dispelled.
+Young People gain a real sense of pride and achievement in the tasks they carry out, they gain a sense of ownership of the project and the wider charity and this increases their confidence and self-worth.

 We understand that most of the young people we work with do not have lots of money and there is limited access to part time employment therefore, we want to empower them to ‘earn’ the kind of opportunities and experiences other young people may readily have access to.
 This also reduces pressure on parents/carers who not only benefit from knowing young people are out making a positive difference, they also are not under financial pressure to pay for trips and activities for them during their leisure time.